 We do not recommend purchasing a cat to get the job done though.
 Cats are more likely to physically harm and even kill a duck in your yard.
 No one wants dead ducks in their pool.

 Dogs, on the other hand, enjoy the scare but are usually never quick enough to catch one.
+Once your dog has scared them a few times that will probably be enough to keep ducks out of pool in future.

 Methods I don’t like to deter ducks